nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 - `find pm25`
 - `find singapore pm25`

 Description: Find API routes containing the search word in a specific field.
+(Second Format)

 Format: `find -x KEYWORD [MORE_KEYWORDS]…`, `find -t KEYWORD [MORE_KEYWORDS]…` (able to use any prefix)